LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ???+ question "FAQs (click to open/close)"
     - **Do I need a Mac computer?** No. This can be done on any browser, although it will be easier using a computer or tablet than just using a phone.
-    - **Can I do this on my phone?** Yes, but the graphics shown on this page are from a computer browser.
     - **Isn't it hard to build every 90 days?** The initial setup and deployment take a lot of your focused time.
-But once you build once, subsequent builds take very little of your time to start, then the rest is done automatically.
+But once you build, future updates and builds are automatic.
+You just need to keep your Apple Developer account up to date.
+Review any email that says a GitHub action failed - read the error and take action.
     - **Can I use this for my child?** You, as the adult, can install using *TestFlight* on your child's phone.
 The explicit steps are provided at [*GitHub* Deploy: Install *TestFlight* Loop for Child](gh-deploy.md#install-testflight-loop-for-child).
     - **Can I still use my customizations?** Yes.
 [Customize with *GitHub*](gh-customize.md)